mpolena/Certificates-and-Diplomas/README.md

 ## Resume Highlights:
 - Bachelor of Science in Computer Engineering from Illinois Tech.
-- In depth understanding of software design principles working with Python, C, SQL and other languages.
+- In depth understanding of software design principles using Python, C, SQL and other languages.
 - Ability to design, iterate and improve Deep Learning Models using keras and pytorch.
-- Design tools that assist in automation and streamlining of recurring p rocesses.
+- Design tools that assist in automation and streamlining of recurring processes.

+## Projects completed CCTS- BioInformatics Core (code located in private repositories):
+- Develop, build and maintain ETL processes for PCORI and Capricorn common data models containing millions of records.
+- Retrieve clinical records from both Cerner and Epic EHR systems that enable diffrent aspects of clinical research.
+- Navigate and overcome challenges with data in different clinical domains including but not limited to labs, medications, diagnosis, procedures etc.
+- Build tools that streamline and automate processes in a diverse set of computing environments.

 ## Projects completed SRALab (code located in private repositories):
 - Automated benchmark collection processes and persisted that data into the Enterprise Data Warehouse(EDW), by using Selenium and various other Python libraries.